RCass172/rent-a-drone/README.md

 1. Go to [Google maps documentation](https://developers.google.com/maps/gmp-get-started).
 2. In the Google Cloud Console, on the project selector page, click Create Project to begin creating a new Cloud project.
-3. click on create, input a project name and create.
+3. Click on create, input a project name and create.
 4. Make sure that billing is enabled for your Cloud project.
 5. Click enable APIs and services at the top and enable the Maps javascript API.
 6. Go to the APIs & Services > Credentials page.